PapyrusVIP/isomer/docs/ARCHITECTURE.md

 the binary on disk changes.
 This means that user space has to be able to deal with an "old" BPF program in the kernel somehow.
-The simplest way to achieve this is to compare what is loaded into the kernel with the BPF shipped as part of `tubectl`.
+The simplest way to achieve this is to compare what is loaded into the kernel with the BPF shipped as part of `isomctl`.
 If the two don't match we return an error:

 ```
-$ sudo tubectl bind foo tcp 127.0.0.1 80
+$ sudo isomctl bind foo tcp 127.0.0.1 80
 Error: bind: can't open dispatcher: loaded program #158 has differing tag: "938c70b5a8956ff2" doesn't match "e007bfbbf37171f0"
 ```